hugokernel/OpenSCAD_Dovetail/README.md

-# Dovetail parametric generator for OpenSCAD
+# Dovetail parametric generator for OpenSCAD / Générateur de queue d'aronde pour OpenSCAD

 You want to print a OpenSCAD design too large for your 3D printer ?